Updated on May 20th, 2021 // by Katie Griffin

-You’re planning a natural childbirth in hospital setting and want to do all that you can to prepare for the big day.
-Here are 7 natural hospital childbirth tips to help you prepare:
+You’re planning a natural childbirth in a hospital setting and want to do all that you can to prepare for the big day.
+Here are 7 natural hospital childbirth tips to help you prepare.

-Natural Hospital Childbirth Tips #1: Find a hospital with a low cesarean section rate.
+Natural Hospital Childbirth Tip #1: Find a hospital with a low cesarean section rate.

-The national average for cesarean birth is at 32% (1).
+The national average for cesarean birth is 32% (1).
 Yet, cesarean rates can vary widely from hospital to hospital.
-This suggests that hospital policy or procedures might place a healthy, low-risk woman at a greater risk for interventions.
+This suggests that hospital policy or procedures might place a healthy, low-risk woman at a greater risk for interventions than she would be at a different hospital.
 Contact your state’s department of health to view data about the cesarean section birth rates at each of your local hospitals.
 As you do your homework, you’re setting yourself up for the best chance for a successful natural birth.

-Natural Hospital Childbirth Tips #2: Find a doctor or midwife that supports natural birth.
+Natural Hospital Childbirth Tip #2: Find a doctor or midwife that supports natural birth.

-Natural Hospital Childbirth Tips #3: Talk to your doctor or midwife regularly about your plans for a natural birth.
+Natural Hospital Childbirth Tip #3: Talk to your doctor or midwife regularly about your plans for a natural birth.

-Natural Hospital Childbirth Tips #4: Take a hospital-friendly natural childbirth class.
+Natural Hospital Childbirth Tip #4: Take a hospital-friendly natural childbirth class.

 When your goal is a natural birth in a hospital, participate in a childbirth class that promotes a positive view on birth in a hospital and a positive view on doctors.
 Be sure that your class discusses the pros and cons of common hospital-based interventions using evidence rather than opinion.
 This type of childbirth class will increase your knowledge and, ultimately, your ability to advocate for a natural hospital birth.

-Natural Hospital Childbirth Tips #5: Learn and practice a wide variety of coping tools.
+Natural Hospital Childbirth Tip #5: Learn and practice a wide variety of coping tools.

 To experience a calm and confident natural childbirth, you should plan to use a wide variety of non-medicinal labor coping tools.
 Deep relaxation, breathing techniques, positioning, and massage are just a few of the tools that you can use to cope well with labor contractions.
 Many of these techniques, especially relaxation and breathing techniques, require consistent practice during your pregnancy.
 Prepare yourself for a positive natural birth by first learning and then practicing a wide variety of labor coping tools.

-Natural Hospital Childbirth Tips #6: Create a birth plan that will be well-received.
+Natural Hospital Childbirth Tip #6: Create a birth plan that will be well-received.

 Your birth plan will be well-received when you write it in a way that speaks to your audience — busy nurses, doctors, and midwives.
 Try to keep your birth plan to just one page.
 In doing so, include only the points of care that are most important to you.
 Be sure to use terms that reflect that you are flexible and well-educated.
 For example, “Assuming the baby is doing well, I ask for only intermittent fetal monitoring during labor.”
 This approach is much more likely to be well-received than, “Under no circumstances will I accept continuous fetal monitoring during labor.”

-Natural Hospital Childbirth Tips #7: Hire a doula.
+Natural Hospital Childbirth Tip #7: Hire a doula.